andrius-siup/cherry-on-the-cake/README.md

       - All Training Gear - shows all 3 categories of products.
     - Clicking the Blog link - redirecting to the site blog page.

-### Home app features
+### Home page features

 - Hero image on loading page.
 - Shop Now button.
 Mouse over change the button background color.
 Redirecting to the products page.

-### Products app features
+### Products page features

-- products.html features are to store all products on a single page.
+- The Products page features are to store all products on a single page.
 The single product is wrapped in the card.
   - Product counter - shows how many products are in the store.
   - The card shows the product image, name, price, category(link to this category products), and rating.
 The website admin has access to edit and delete links beside the rating.
   - The drop-down sort bar - sorting products by price, rating, name, or category.
   - Back to top link - bring you to the top of the page.
   - Break Line - separate the products by the device screen size.
-- product_details.html features are single product pages.
+- The Product Detail page features are single product pages.
 There is display all information about the product.
   - Product image - bigger size image.
   - Product name
   - Product price